Norbit: Plot

-When Kate later learns about the deal from Deion, she goes to confront Norbit and sees him being imprisoned by Rasputia, who masterminded the orphanage plot, in their basement.
-Norbit reluctantly insults her and drives her away to protect her from Rasputia.
-Satisfied, Rasputia lies that Norbit tricked Kate since she came back to town.
-Heartbroken, Kate runs away and a guilt-ridden Norbit decides to permanently leave town but then finds a letter from the private investigator he hired, discovering Deion has accumulated a total of $300,000 in divorce settlements from his four marriages in the last six years to four different women.
+When Kate learns about Deion's plans, she confronts Norbit, who is being imprisoned in his basement by Rasputia, the mastermind of the duplicitous strip club plan.
+Norbit reluctantly insults Kate to protect her from Rasputia.
+Heartbroken, Kate leaves and a guilt-ridden Norbit decides to permanently leave town.
+However, he finds a letter from the private investigator he hired, and discovers Deion has gained $300,000 in divorce settlements from four marriages in the last six years.

-The Latimores reveal their plan to Norbit, and lock him in the basement again.
-Norbit escapes by bike, reaching the wedding just in time to inform Kate of Deion's schemes.
-Though his proof of Deion's divorce settlements was destroyed after falling into a pond, Norbit executes his backup plan by revealing Deion's ex-wives and children, and Deion flees as they give chase, which results in the Latimores' plan backfiring.
+The Latimores reveal their plan to Norbit and lock him in the basement again.
+Norbit escapes by bike, crashes the wedding, officially denounces Rasputia, and informs Kate of Deion's schemes and his own weak-willed treachery.
+Norbit's evidence is ruined when he falls into a pond, making Rasputia gloat.
+However, Norbit had contacted three of Deion's ex-wives and their children, all of whom appear, foiling the Latimores' plan and exposing Deion, who now flees.

-The Latimores attack Norbit for sabotaging their plans, but the townspeople take up arms to protect him as his bravery has inspired them to stand up to the Latimores.
-Rasputia fights her way through the crowd and prepares to kill him, but Mr. Wong harpoons her in the rear, causing her to rapidly run in pain out of town.
-With their sister gone, the Latimore brothers finally accept defeat and are chased out of town while Norbit and Kate reconcile, buy the orphanage, and marry under the same tree where they played as children years ago, finally living happily ever after.
-Rasputia and the Latimores are never seen or heard from again, but several rumors say that they move to Mexico and open up their strip club "El Nipplopolis", where Rasputia becomes their most popular and lucrative stripper.
+Angered, the Latimore brothers attack Norbit, but the townspeople protect him, having been inspired by his bravery.
+Rasputia fights her way through the crowd and prepares to kill Norbit, but Mr. Wong harpoons her in the rear, making her flee out of town, followed by her brothers.
+Norbit and Kate reconcile, purchase the orphanage, and marry under the same tree where they played as children years ago.

+Rasputia and the Latimores are never seen or heard from again.
+They are rumored to have opened their strip club "El Nipplopolis" in Mexico, where Rasputia becomes their most popular stripper.